 Grind Mode

-Tackle large QA tasks with parallel agents that plan and execute over hours.
+Tackle large tasks with parallel agents that plan and execute over hours.

-Grind mode is designed for large QA tasks that require planning, coordination, and extended execution time.
-Instead of a single agent processing your prompt, Grind uses a planner that breaks your task into subtasks and delegates them to parallel workers.
+Grind mode is designed for large tasks that require planning, coordination, and extended execution time.
+Powered by the Long Running Agent (LRA), Grind uses a 2-phase approach: a planner investigates your codebase and creates a structured plan, then delegates subtasks to parallel workers for execution.

 When to Use Grind